pablo-meier/Pablog/frog-sources/posts/2013-12-04-done-with-compilers.md

 the features or syntax or even programming model of the language is hardly what you find yourself wishing to be different -- you immediately get stuck on "where is the test for this function" or "I want to open the applicable definition here" or "where else does this function occur?"
+You'll spend a few hours or days looking for your environment's plugin to have a REPL or integration with compiler errors, and pray that whoever is maintaining it is on top of things.

-And we _do_ have tools that help with these, but they always come from _outside_ the programming environment.
+And we _do_ have tools that help with these, but they always come from _outside_ the compiler.
 Ctags and valgrind are mentioned above, but how many of us Vimmers use Eclipse for Java, DrRacket for Racket, and Visual Studio for C++ because it's just a much better experience?

 Some other motivating questions, after working jobs in C++ and Java:

-* **What assumptions are language implementors making that 'offload' so much work to their users?** Consider build systems -- even building the code often requires a fair bit of custom work, headache, and long delays between development cycles.
+* **What assumptions are language implementors making that 'offload' so much work to their users?** Consider build systems -- Google uses [their own custom one][5], and one project I worked on had me learning three different purportedly "cross-platform" tools that try to solve the same problems ([ant][6], [CMake][6], and [gyp][7]).
+  Yes, the respective compilers "build" the code, but they don't, really.

-* **What architectural or systemic assumptions are we making that are no longer true?** Consider that most compilers are programs we run locally on local files, when most code is written by teams who tie to test instances, build bots, and the like.
+* **What architectural or systemic assumptions are we making that are no longer true?**
+  Consider that most compilers are programs we run locally on local files, when most code is written by teams on many computers, sometimes in many offices, who tie to test instances, continuous build servers, and the like.

-The system I hoped to build used an idea I called the "Companion Server," which is succintly described as a constantly-running headless IDE.
+The system I hoped to build used an idea I called the "Companion Server," which is succinctly described as a constantly-running headless IDE.

 ### Properties of the companion server

 You could run your companion server locally and only run it on your local files, and in this way it would serve like a more traditional compiler.
-But using a a command-line client to the server, you could also
+But using a command-line client to the server, you can

 * Build your project.
 * Test your project.